-- Competently collect, transport, and process blood specimens from various types of patients.
-(Practical but applied theory.) - Practice accepted standards for infection control, safety, and disposal of biological waste as mandated by OSHA and other agencies.
-(Practical but applied theory.) - Demonstrate professional conduct and interpersonal communication skills with other health care personnel and the public.
+- Competently collect, transport, and process blood specimens from a diverse patient population. - Practice accepted standards for infection control, safety, and disposal of biological waste as mandated by OSHA and other agencies. - Demonstrate professional conduct and ethical behavior consistent with state laws and regulations with other health care personnel and the public.